LuviKunG/LuviKunG/README.md

 - Based on Finite State Machine with Entry and Exit point.
 - Easy to integration.
 No need to create custom editor.
 Just create an inherit class and go.

+### Scenario Engine (for Godot Engine)

+- Graph Nodes style that help you to manage story and dialogue or some event such as camera repositioning or shaking, etc.
+- Based on logic driven pattern.

 # Profile

 Full name: **Thanut Panichyotai**